Arabinogalactan Gummies: The Manufacturing Details That Decide Success

 What is arabinogalactan doing to my water—from cooking and depositing to the full shelf life inside the final package?

-When you answer that with data (aw, moisture, texture, and packaging performance), arabinogalactan gummies become highly manageable to manufacture.
-When you don’t, problems tend to appear late-when they’re most expensive to fix.
+Answer that with data—aw, moisture, texture, packaging performance—and arabinogalactan gummies become manageable.
+Fail to answer, and problems surface late—when they're most expensive to fix.

-If you’d like, KorNutra can help map the highest-risk points for your specific direction (gelatin vs. pectin, sugar vs. sugar-free, and your intended packaging format) and align the process controls and testing plan to keep production consistent.
+If you'd like, KorNutra can help map the highest-risk points for your specific direction—gelatin vs. pectin, sugar vs. sugar-free, packaging format—and align process controls and testing to keep production consistent.